gregor-uusvali/java-chat-app/README.md

 Enter your username and password.
 Click the "Login" button.
 After logging in, you'll be redirected to the chat interface.
-Choose a chat room or start a new chat.
 Enter your message in the input field and press Enter or click the "Send" button.
 Messages will appear in the chat window in real time.
 ### API Endpoints